ImperialOctopus/worlds-to-follow/docs/02-skills/01-hand/01-alchemy.md

 title="Potion Engineering"
 subtitle="Mundane ability"
 parameters={["Speed: Ritual."]}>
 Create a potion from a potion formula you know (with a maximum level of your Alchemy).
-You learn two sets of potion formulae from the Potion Formulae list, and gain one extra when you reach 5, 7, and 9 Alchemy.
+You learn two potion sets from the Potion Formulae list, and gain one extra potion set of your choice when you reach 5, 7, and 9 Alchemy.
 </AbilityCard>

 ## 5: Field Alchemist